LPSim/backend/README.md

 ## Contribution

-Contributions are welcomed.
+Contributions are welcomed, however, currently there is no detailed guide for contribution.
 To add a new charactor, please refer to `server/charactor/electro/fischl.py` `server/charactor/hydro/mona.py` and `server/charactor/dendro/nahida.py`.
 To add a new card, please refer to existing card implementations.